 (b) In December 2019, a business venture collaboration agreement combined CycloPet Pty Ltd and Pettech Solutions Limited's cyclotron facilities under a single operating enterprise known as Cyclotek NSW Pty Limited (Cyclotek NSW).
 Cyclopharm and Cyclotek NSW have entered into a sub-lease agreement as tenants in common whereby Cyclotek NSW is solely responsible for the tenant's obligations except for make good obligations until such time as it exercises the right to transfer its interest as tenant in common to Cyclopharm.
-Being a tenant in common, Cyclopharm's contingent liabilities as at 31 December 2021 amounts to \$3,366,657 (2020: \$3,366,657) if Cyclotek NSW is unable to fulfil its obligations as tenant.
+Being a tenant in common, Cyclopharm's contingent liabilities as at 31 December 2022 amounts to \$3,366,657 (2021: \$3,366,657) if Cyclotek NSW is unable to fulfil its obligations as tenant.
 The amount comprises payments under a sub-lease agreement commencing 1 January 2020 until the expiry of two options to renew expiring on 31 December 2039 with a rent-free period until 31 December 2022.

-There were no other contingent liabilities as at the date of this report (2020: \$nil).
+There were no other contingent liabilities as at the date of this report in respect of MMI or Cyclotek NSW (2021: \$nil).